 Educate and Train.
 Educating people and bringing awareness to the issue can reduce stigma and replace it with the reassuring reality that does exist.

-Implement a training program.
+Implement a Suicide prevention and suicide intervention training program.
 In the same way that CPR is important, everyone should become familiar with basic mental health topics and skills.
 As more people are made aware of these, the better chance we have of noticing problems and act when necessary.
 Researchers have found that identifying suicidal symptoms earlier results in greater help-seeking.

 Additionally, to standard mental health first aid training, managers, peer supporters, wellness coordinators, safety managers, and others can attend suicide prevention training Australia to increase their awareness, and their abilities to help others.
 The ones who listen actively, empathise compassionately, empower, and follow up with care are the ones people often turn to determine whether basic active listening, empathy, empowerment, and caring follow-up can help.

-Would you be interested in learning about the Calm Suicide prevention training offered by WHS and Training Compliance Solutions Pty Ltd?
+Would you be interested in learning about the Calm Suicide prevention and suicide intervention training offered by WHS and Training Compliance Solutions Pty Ltd?

 Townsville and Brisbane are the locations of our public workshops.
 Additionally, we offer onsite suicide prevention training in Australia.

 The WHS and Training Compliance Solutions Pty Ltd is a Queensland privately owned company providing quality, industry-standard training.
-On a regular basis, we offer suicide prevention training Australia.
+On a regular basis, we offer Suicide prevention and suicide intervention training Australia.

 In addition to providing professional, prompt service to our clients, WHS and Training Compliance Solutions Pty Ltd uses qualified, industry-experienced trainers to deliver up-to-date training and advice.
 As part of our vision to provide quality training, we ensure that we work collaboratively with our students, the local community, businesses, and organisations to ensure the success of our training.